llee454/hornet-website/modules/template/Readme.md

 }

 /*
   Accepts no arguments.
-Returns the parent path of the template_Template object if it exists, and an empty array if not.
+Returns an array of the template's parents, grandparents, etc. and an empty array if it has no parents.
 */
 template_Template.prototype.getAncestors = function () {
   return this.parent ? this.parent.getPath () : [];
 }

 /*
+  Unittest for getAncestors.

+  Confirms that the function returns an array consisting of the template's ancestors.
+*/
+QUnit.test ('getAncestors', function (assert) {
+  assert.expect (4);
+  var done = assert.async ();

+  var section0 = createExampleTemplates ();
+  var page1 = section0.children [0].children [0];

+  assert.notOk (section0.getAncestors ().length, 'Because section0 has no ancestors, getAncestors returns an empty array.');
+  assert.strictEqual (page1.getAncestors ().length, 2, 'The array that page1.getAncestors returns includes 2 items, because it has 2 ancestors.');
+  assert.strictEqual (page1.getAncestors () [0], section0, 'The first item in page1\'s getAncestors array is identical to its grandparent, template0.');
+  assert.strictEqual (page1.getAncestors () [1], section0.children [0], 'The second item in page1\'s getAncestors array is identical to its parent element.');
+  done ();
+})

+/*
-  Accepts no arguments, and returns ancestors, an array consisting of the paths of template_Template's ancestors as well as the template_Template instance itself.
+  Accepts no arguments, and returns ancestors, an array of objects representing:
+  * each of template_Template's ancestors, and
+  * the template_Template instance itself.
 */
 template_Template.prototype.getPath = function () {
   var ancestors = this.getAncestors ();